Member Guide

 What is CrowdHealth?

-Finding and funding the health care you need shouldn’t feel isolating or overwhelming. so together with our Members, CrowdHealth is changing your health care experience.
+Finding and funding the healthcare you need shouldn’t feel isolating or overwhelming. so together with our Members, CrowdHealth is changing your healthcare experience.

-Your CrowdHealth Membership provides you a platform, Community, and toolkit to help you find and fund your health care outside the insurance system, with personalized support along the way.
+Your CrowdHealth Membership provides you a platform, Community, and toolkit to help you find and fund your healthcare outside the insurance system, with personalized support along the way.

 As a CrowdHealth Member, you participate in the healthcare system as a self-pay patient, cutting out the health insurance middleman.
 While you maintain the ultimate responsibility for paying your own medical bills, you can expect to pay for the smaller expenses on your own and to submit your larger medical expenses to the Crowd for funding.
 In turn, you’ll be invited to help crowdfund other Members’ larger medical expenses, too.

 At CrowdHealth, Members have access to lower medical costs through the power of consumerism and self-pay while avoiding outrageous health insurance premiums, deductibles, and out-of-pocket maximums.
-With CrowdHealth, you can save thousands of dollars every year while experiencing real health care freedom.
+With CrowdHealth, you can save thousands of dollars every year while experiencing real healthcare freedom.

 CrowdHealth is a Caring Community